 Word count: 103 / 100

-We hope our results will provide etiological insight into how early life exposure to adversity modifies adult metabolic capacity, which may subsequently reveal specific metabolic patterns (e.g. more circulating lipids or greater storage of fat in liver) or a greater fat disposition in abdominal adipose tissue.
-These changes in metabolic capacity could be used as targets for individual level prevention or management in those exposed to adversity.
+We expect our results to provide etiological insight into how early life exposure to adversity modifies adult metabolic capacity, which may subsequently reveal specific metabolic patterns (e.g. higher serum lipid levels or greater storage of fat in liver) or a greater fat deposition in abdominal adipose tissue.
+These insights could ultimately inform the development of more individually targeted prevention or management strategies for those exposed to early life adversity.
 We also intend to publish the analytic methods in a format easily usable by other researchers, e.g. as an R (statistical programming language) software package, which we hope will accelerate research in this area further.

 A7.
 Please provide up to 6 keywords which best summarise your proposed research project: